debfx/ansible-aptupgrade/README.md

-# Ansible Role: Selectively upgrade packages on Debian
+# Ansible Module: Selectively upgrade packages on Debian

-An Ansible role that upgrades a specific set of packages on Debian systems.
+An Ansible module that upgrades a specific set of packages on Debian systems.
+It will only try to upgrade the packages you specify.
+If other packages are pulled in by the upgrade it will abort.

 ## Requirements

 The package python-apt needs to be installed on target hosts.

-## Role variables
+## Module variables

-The role has two parameters:
+The module has the following parameters:

-- update (bool, defaults to False)
+- update_cache (bool, defaults to False)

   Run apt-get update before upgrading packages.

-- packages (required)
+- packages

-  A comma (or space) separated list of packages to upgrade.
+  A comma separated list of binary packages to upgrade.
-  It supports globbing and selecting whole source packages through src:&lt;name&gt;.

-  The role will abort before upgrading if other packages would have to be upgraded or installed.

-## Example playbook

-    - hosts: all
-      gather_facts: False
-      roles:
-        - aptupgrade
+- sources

+  A comma separated list of source packages to upgrade.

 ## Example invocations

-- ansible-playbook upgrade.yml -e "update=True packages=mutt,rsyslog"
-- ansible-playbook upgrade.yml -e "update=True packages=curl,libcurl*"
-- ansible-playbook upgrade.yml -e "update=False packages=src:curl"
+- ansible -M . -m apt_upgrade -a "update_cache=True packages=mutt,rsyslog"
+- ansible -M . -m apt_upgrade -a "update_cache=True packages=curl,libcurl*"
+- ansible -M . -m apt_upgrade -a "update_cache=False sources=curl"